Paranioar/Awesome_Matching_Pretraining_Transfering/README.md

 The tutorial of Image-Text Matching will be constantly updated for Preliminary Insight !

 ## ``Logupdate ``
+【2021.11.17】 **Pretrained works [TDMR, VLDeformer, CAMoE, MURAL, KD-VLP, DistillVLM, VLMO, ALBEF, SimVLM, CLIP2Video, CLIP2TV](./method.md/#vision-language-pretraining) and Conventional methods [WCGL, LapsCore, AACH, CSCC, Meta-SPN, DSSL, SAM, SSAMT, IMRL](./method.md/#generic-feature-extraction) have been added.**

+【2021.11.17】 **A new section named [RSTPReid](./performance.md/#performance-of-rstpreid) (A new dataset from DSSL) has been added.**

-【2021.08.24】 **Some recent Pretrained works [ClipBERT, UC2, LightingDOT, GilBERT, SOHO](./method.md/) and Conventional methods [OLVSEM, SSP, HEI, SSAN, MGEL, SMFEA, HAN, CAEMCL, A-GANet, CMAAM](./method.md/) have been added.**
+【2021.08.24】 **Pretrained works [ClipBERT, UC2, LightingDOT, GilBERT, SOHO](./method.md/#vision-language-pretraining) and Conventional methods [OLVSEM, SSP, HEI, SSAN, MGEL, SMFEA, HAN, CAEMCL, A-GANet, CMAAM](./method.md/#generic-feature-extraction) have been added.**

 【2021.08.24】 **A new section named [ICFG-PEDES](./performance.md/#performance-of-icfg-pedes) (A new dataset from SSAN) has been added.**